arun749661/delta1_demo/README.md

 # delta1_demo
-this is a delta1 demo &amp; Git and Github class
+this is a delta1 demo &amp; Git and Github class.